DonDuck1/RPG-Chess-sde-program-assignment-mavel/README.md

 Before we go to the actual use of the program via console commands, we'll have to explain how the coordinates work in our chess app.
 Coordinate 0,0 references the bottom left square on the board.
 Coordinate 7,7 references the upper right square on the board.
 The coordinates should be: "x,y".

-The possible commands to put in the console are:
+The possible commands to put in the console are (capital letters required):

     Move {coordinates of square containing the piece to be moved} {coordinates of square to move piece to}